thejano/laravel-filterable/README.md

 ```
 <br>

-2. Locally, through passing as a parameter to `fliterable()` scope.
+2. Locally, through passing as a parameter to `fliterable()` scope of your model.
 The scope accepts 3 parameters
 ```php
 public function scopeFilterable(Builder $builder, $request = null, $filterableClass = null, $filters = []): Builder
 ```
 <br>

-If you pass Filterable class as 1st parameter, under the hood the package will handle it for you.
+If you pass Filterable class as 1st parameter, under the hood the package will handle it for you and ignore the `request`.
 Let's check the code below.
 ```php
 <?php